Cottage safety tips for your dog

 by | General Pet Care |

-With the arrival of warmer weather, many families head to the cottage.
-The cottage setting is very different than your pet’s normal routine at home and there are safety considerations to keep in mind to make it an enjoyable cottage season for everyone!
+During summer months, many families will head to the cottage!
+The cottage setting is very different than your furry friend’s normal routine at home and there are safety considerations to keep in mind to make it an enjoyable cottage season for everyone.

 Arriving safely

-For your pet’s safety and your own, confine them to the back seat, either in a carrier or pet seatbelt (a special harness that attaches to the car’s seatbelt) when driving to the cottage.
-To help keep your pet comfortable throughout the trip:
+For your animal’s safety and your own, confine them to the back seat, either in a carrier or pet seatbelt (a special harness that attaches to the car’s seatbelt) when driving to the cottage.
+To help keep your animal comfortable throughout the trip:

 • Keep the car at a comfortable temperature, using air conditioning when necessary.
-Never leave your pet alone inside the vehicle, even with windows partially open, it only takes minutes for an animal to develop heatstroke;
+Never leave your animal alone inside the vehicle, even with windows partially open.
+Even a short time in a hot environment can be life-threatening for your pet.

 • Run errands before you hit the road to minimize the need for stops.
 This is critical if you are travelling alone and do not have someone to stay with your pet if you need to leave the vehicle.

-• Feed your pet a light meal at least four hours before the trip (to help prevent car sickness);
+• Feed your furry friend a light meal at least four hours before the trip (to help prevent car sickness).

-• Prevent your pet from sticking their head out the window (sudden stops and debris can cause injury);
+• Prevent your animal from sticking their head out the window (sudden stops and debris can cause injury).

-• Attach your pet’s leash before opening the car door to prevent them from accidentally escaping;
+• Attach your animal’s leash before opening the car door to prevent them from accidentally escaping.

-• Keep the car sound system volume moderate due to the sensitivity of dogs’ and cats’ hearing.
+• Keep the car sound system volume moderate as cats and dogs have sensitive hearing.

 Pets on the loose!